nanobox-io/nanobox-docs/source/app-config/boxfile/web.html.md

 In some cases, you may want or need multiple web components within a single application.
 Web component routing in Nanobox is really flexible, allowing you to route based on subdomains, paths, or both.

 ### Syntax
-A routes can consist of both a subdomain and a path, separated by a colon, `:`.
+A route can consist of both a subdomain and a path, separated by a colon, `:`.
 Subdomains aren't required, but a path is.
 The pattern is as follows:

 `'subdomain:path'`

 The root domain is detected by Nanobox in both your local environment and in production, however to use custom domains in production, they must be registered in your dashboard.
-More information is available in the [Using Custom Domains](/networking-domains/custom-domains/) doc.
+More information is available in the [Using Custom Domains](/domains-networking/custom-domains/) doc.

 Below are few examples of routes and how they would work.
 In these examples, assume the domain being used on the app is "mydomain.com".